 Living with arthritis can mean even everyday activities become a challenge.
-Uncomfortable and painful, things like opening jars and climbing stairs become a lot more difficult and leaves people asking questions like ‘should I avoid the stairs with arthritis?’
+Uncomfortable and painful, things like opening jars and climbing stairs become a lot more difficult and leave people asking questions like ‘Should I avoid the stairs with arthritis?’

 Arthritis is a degenerative condition, that can affect anybody at any stage of their life.
 However, it’s most commonly seen as part of the ageing process, with many older adults reporting mild to severe symptoms in different parts of the body

 For people with sore hips, knees, and ankles, steps and stairs become harder to manage, but it can feel even harder to avoid them when you’re either at home or out and about.
 But there are things you can do to make using the stairs a little easier.

 Should I Avoid the Stairs with Arthritis?

 For someone with arthritis in their knees, using the stairs is likely to take a long time and can cause significant discomfort.
 And because it puts extra pressure on the joint behind the kneecap, going down the stairs can be even more problematic.
 But this doesn’t mean you should avoid the stairs completely.
 In fact, adding some stair climbing into your daily or weekly exercise can help to reduce the pain caused by arthritis in the long run.